-In keeping with the College's First Principles, the Budapest campus views safety and as the campus Weapons Policy, which declares that the possession, carrying and use of weapons, ammunition, or explosives is prohibited on campus-owned or controlled property.
+Policies explained at these orientations include policies mentioned above, as well as the campus Weapons Policy, which declares that the possession, carrying and use of weapons, ammunition, or explosives is prohibited on campus-owned or controlled property.
 The only exception to this policy is for authorized law enforcement officers or others, specifically authorized by the campus administration.
 Failure to comply with the campus weapons policy will result in disciplinary action against violators.